singhkpratham/geocompr/12-transport.md

 - The public transport leg, which typically goes from the station nearest a trip's origin to the station nearest its destination.
 - The destination leg, from the station of alighting to the destination.

-Building on the analysis conducted in Section \@ref(desire-lines), public transport nodes can be used to construct three-part desire lines for trips that can be taken by bus and (the mode used in this example) rail.
+Building on the analysis conducted in Section \@ref(desire-lines), public transport nodes\index{node} can be used to construct three-part desire lines\index{desire lines} for trips that can be taken by bus and (the mode used in this example) rail.
-The first stage is to identify the desire lines with most public transport travel, which in our case is easy because our previously created dataset `desire_lines` already contains a variable describing the number of trips by train (the public transport potential could also be estimated using public transport routing services such as [OpenTripPlanner](http://www.opentripplanner.org/)).
+The first stage is to identify the desire lines\index{desire lines} with most public transport travel, which in our case is easy because our previously created dataset `desire_lines` already contains a variable describing the number of trips by train (the public transport potential could also be estimated using public transport routing\index{routing} services such as [OpenTripPlanner](http://www.opentripplanner.org/)).
-To make the approach easier to follow, we will select only the top three desire lines in terms of rails use:
+To make the approach easier to follow, we will select only the top three desire lines\index{desire lines} in terms of rails use:

 ```r
 desire_rail = top_n(desire_lines, n = 3, wt = train)
 ```

-The challenge now is to 'break-up' each of these lines into three pieces, representing travel via public transport nodes.
+The challenge now is to 'break-up' each of these lines into three pieces, representing travel via public transport nodes\index{node}.
 This can be done by converting a desire line into a multiline object consisting of three line geometries representing origin, public transport and destination legs of the trip.
-This operation can be divided into three stages: matrix creation (of origins, destinations and the 'via' points representing rail stations), identification of nearest neighbors and conversion to multilines.
+This operation can be divided into three stages: matrix creation (of origins, destinations and the 'via' points representing rail stations), identification of nearest neighbors\index{nearest neighbor} and conversion to multilines\index{multiline}.
 These are undertaken by `line_via()`.
-This **stplanr** function takes input lines and points and returns a copy of the desire lines --- see the [Desire Lines Extended](https://geocompr.github.io/geocompkg/articles/linevia.html) vignette on the geocompr.github.io website and `?line_via` for details on how this works.
+This **stplanr**\index{stplanr (package)} function takes input lines and points and returns a copy of the desire lines\index{desire lines} --- see the [Desire Lines Extended](https://geocompr.github.io/geocompkg/articles/linevia.html) vignette on the geocompr.github.io website and `?line_via` for details on how this works.
-The output is the same as the input line, except it has new geometry columns representing the journey via public transport nodes, as demonstrated below:
+The output is the same as the input line, except it has new geometry columns representing the journey via public transport nodes\index{node}, as demonstrated below:

 ```r